-Traditionally known as the ‘sugar bowl’ of Karnataka, Belagavi has been one of biggest producers of sugarcane.
 Perhaps, this ‘sweet production’ must have prompted many businessmen in the region to prepare various kinds of sweet products over the years.
-The number of sweet shops in Belgaum is in the house of over 200.
-So you can imagine the turnover in sweets.
+The number of sweet shops in Belagavi is in the house of over 200 and more and the major local delicay is KUNDA.

 These sweets are mainly prepared by Rajasthani families who migrated to Belagavi over six decades ago and normally called Purohits.